prologin/iorgen/README.md

     - A `"type"` field, containing a string (see the type syntax below)
     - A `"name"` field, containing a string: the variable’s name
     - A `"comment"` field, containing a string: a description of the variable
+    - An optional `"min"` field, if the variable is a integer, or a list (or list or list, or list of list of list, etc) of integers.
+This will be the minimal value possible for this variable.
+This is used in the markdown generator to show the constraints, and in some langages generators to check if the size of a list or a string is garantied to be not null.
+The `"min"` field can either be an integer, or a variable name.
+    - An optional `"max"` field (similar to the `"min"` one).
+    - An optional `"min_perf"` field: like the `"min"` one, but only used in the case of _performance_ cases, often meaning that the variable will have a very big value.
+    - An optional `"max_perf"` field (similar to the `"min_perf"` one).
+    - An optional `"choices"` field, if the variable is a char or a integer, or a list (or list of list, etc) of chars or integers (for this definition a string is considered as a list of chars). `"choices"` is a list of values possible for this integer or char.
+If this list is not empty, then the `"min"` fields and similar fields will be ignored.
 - An optional `"structs"` field, if your input uses structs, a list of structs.
   Each struct is a map with the following fields:
     - A `"name"` field, containing a string: the struct’s name